Central Virginia

 • 00:42:08

-Just trying to get a sense of your all's thoughts as the DRPD representatives, right?
+Just trying to get a sense of your all's thoughts as the DRPT representatives, right?

 • SPEAKER_00